CBP Officer

 I'm in the pre-employment process for CBP.
 I have completed and passed the SI, my question is, how long would it take after you have completed the SI?
 I know the next step is the polygraph, but about how long does it usually take till you take it?

-Asked by PPP over 6 years ago
+Asked by PPP almost 7 years ago

 Hi, I want to apply for cbp the only thing is I have no degree or experience in criminal justice any advice?